 1. I go overboard, become borderline obsessive and it takes over my life (or)

 2. I half-heartedly join in, then abandon the plan at the first sight (or smell) of pizza

 For those of you who don’t know what Whole30 is, I’ll briefly explain.
-Whole 30 is a thirty day eating plan based on the book “It Starts with Food,” cutting out sugars, grains, dairy, and processed foods for the entire month.
+Whole 30 is a thirty day eating plan based on the book “It Starts with Food,” cutting out sweeteners, grains, dairy, alcohol and processed foods for the entire month.
 Taken directly from whole30.com :

 “Cut out all the psychologically unhealthy, hormone-unbalancing, gut-disrupting, inflammatory food groups for a full 30 days.
 Let your body heal and recover from whatever effects those foods may be causing.
 Push the “reset” button with your metabolism, systemic inflammation, and the downstream effects of the food choices you’ve been making.
 Learn once and for all how the foods you’ve been eating are actually affecting your day to day life, and your long term health.”

 So what got finally me on board?
 Well, she kept asking and wore me down, I guess.
 I also read more about it and heard the stories of other people, and there are a few things that set this plan apart.

 It’s not a quick solution, just a way to jump start healthier lifestyle choices.
 And what tipped the scales (literally), is that it isn’t just about the physical effects of following a healthy plan, it’s also about conquering the psychological aspects of eating like habits and cravings.